Superior mesenteric artery syndrome

 Clinical presentation

-Patients with SMA syndrome may present acutely, with chronic insidious symptomatology, or with an acute exacerbation of chronic symptoms.
+Patients with SMA syndrome may present acutely, with chronic insidious symptomatology, or with an acute exacerbation of chronic symptoms:

-- acute presentation is usually characterized by signs and symptoms of duodenal obstruction.
+- acute presentation is usually characterized by signs and symptoms of duodenal obstruction

-- chronic cases may present with long-standing vague abdominal symptoms, early satiety and anorexia, or recurrent episodes of abdominal pain, associated with vomiting.
+- chronic cases may present with long-standing vague abdominal symptoms, early satiety and anorexia, or recurrent episodes of abdominal pain, associated with vomiting

 Pathophysiology

-Normally, fat and lymphatic tissues around the SMA provide protection to the duodenum against compression.
+Fat and lymphatic tissues around the SMA provide protection to the duodenum against compression.
 Under conditions of severe weight loss, this cushion around the SMA is diminished, causing angulation and reduction in the distance between the aorta and the superior mesenteric artery.
 This is usually associated with conditions causing significant weight loss such as:

 - anorexia nervosa